Alejandro-Roldan/scandirRecursive/README.md

 A os.scandir implementation that supports recursiveness aswell as a maximum threshold depth in the recursiveness.
 More or less same speed as os.list and os.walk (a bit slower) but has the advantage that my sacandir_recursive returns a list of os.DirEntry objects which is a big plus since it has a lot more information at hands reach and faster too since you don't need to call os.stat again.
 Also can optianally filter the outputted entries by several fields.

-Also there's a tree sorting (treeSort) function that takes different sorting options; and a function for calling the scandir and the sorting at the same time (scandir_recursive_sorted)

-scandir_recursive(): A scandir implementation that allows recursiveness by level.
+scandir_recursive(): A scandir implementation that allows recursiveness by level and returns a list of os.DirEntry objects.

 Depth starts at the maximum value and goes down by one in each function call until it reaches 0 where it doesn't call the function anymore.

 Returns a list of os.DirEntry objects.

 Call diagram for an example depth=1:
 	***

 	Original call depth=1

 	finds a file -> add to list

 	finds folder -> add to list

 	depth > 0

 	    Call function depth=depth-1=0

 		finds a file -> add to list

 		finds folder -> add to list

 		depth not > 0

 		    Doesn't call function

 		Return list

-		    Add the lists from last call to this call list Return list
+	    Add the lists from last call to this call list

+	Return list

 	***

 If the depth is -1 execute maximum recursiveness.It takes a path, a depth level int (where -1 means max) and the optional filters: